drpietz/better-digitalocean-dyndns/README.md

 Optional for A and AAAA records.
 You can use `%v4` to insert the IPv4 address and `%v6` for the IPv6 address respectively.
 Use `%%` to insert a literal %.

-`device` is used as an identifier to determine wheter a device is supposed to handle dynamic IP updates for this record.
+`host` is used as an identifier to determine whether a host is supposed to handle dynamic IP updates for this record.
-If not present, any device will update the record.
+If not present, any host will update the record.

-## Handling multiple devices
+## Handling multiple hosts
-You can use the device property of dynamic records to specify the name of the device, which is supposed to handle dns updates for this record.
+You can use the host property of dynamic records to specify the name of the host, which is supposed to handle dns updates for this record.